syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/features.md

 ## Inject custom JavaScript

-The Blink rendering engine offers support for injecting custom JavaScript to be applied to HTML or a URL before rendering it into a PDF document using the 'JavaScript' property of the [BlinkConverterSettings](https://help.syncfusion.com/cr/file-formats/Syncfusion.HtmlConverter.BlinkConverterSettings.html) class.
+The Blink rendering engine offers support for injecting custom JavaScript to be applied to the HTML or a URL before rendering it into a PDF document using the 'JavaScript' property of the [BlinkConverterSettings](https://help.syncfusion.com/cr/file-formats/Syncfusion.HtmlConverter.BlinkConverterSettings.html) class.

 {% tabs %}

 {% highlight c# tabtitle="C# [Cross-platform]" %}

-//Initialize HTML to PDF converter.
+//Initialize the HTML to PDF converter.
 HtmlToPdfConverter htmlConverter = new HtmlToPdfConverter();
 BlinkConverterSettings blinkConverterSettings = new BlinkConverterSettings();
-//Set Blink viewport size.
-blinkConverterSettings.ViewPortSize = new Size(1280, 0);
+//Set the Blink viewport size. blinkConverterSettings.ViewPortSize = new Size(1280, 0);
 blinkConverterSettings.Margin.All = 30;
-//Set Custom JavaScript
+//Set the Custom JavaScript
 blinkConverterSettings.JavaScript = "document.querySelectorAll('img').forEach((node)=>{node.remove();})";
 htmlConverter.ConverterSettings = blinkConverterSettings;
-//Convert URL to PDF document.
+//Convert the URL to PDF document.
 PdfDocument document = htmlConverter.Convert(https://www.syncfusion.com);
 //Create a filestream.
 FileStream fileStream = new FileStream("Test.pdf", FileMode.CreateNew, FileAccess.ReadWrite);